 You don’t purchase what you wear in sets, you purchase them by piece and include it in your existing wardrobe.
 And how are you supposed to maximize them all?
 Through the power of mix and matching.
 A strong wardrobe foundation should include the basics like jeans and blouses, strengthened by a few more items such as dresses, skirts, and blazers.

 You don’t need to have a lot of clothes to begin with; your basics can be your starting point.
 The secret to maintaining an intentional wardrobe is to keep only the items that suit your body type/size; those that you actually intend on wearing, as to avoid keeping unnecessary pieces in your closet for years.
 Make sure that your wardrobe resonates with your lifestyle.
 Say, if you work 5 days a week, then 70% of your wardrobe should include work wear, and the remaining 30% should be categorized into your remaining activities.

 Even the most famous fashionistas have gone through an ‘experimental phase’ where the only way to know what works best for them is to try things out.
 These people have tried hundreds of combinations and approaches before they confidently say that it is their style, so what’s stopping you from getting out of your comfort zone?

 Your sense of style may not always reflect the entirety of your life, but it should resonate with your mood and certain aspects of your lifestyle.
-Like wearing a short, hot pink dress paired with a pair of red stilettos and fuschia lippies is often associated with happiness, energy and celebratory vibes.
+The combination of mini hot pink dress, red stilletos and fuschia lippies deliberately represents happiness, energy and celebratory vibes.

 Major take away: Gauge your fashion through your level of comfort.
-After all, fashion is supposed to make us feel good about ourselves.
+After all, fashion should make us feel good about ourselves.
 So whatever we wear, no matter how glamorous or simple they are, should hold the power to make us shine in happiness, boost our self-esteem, and make us brim in confidence.